Find Teaching Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 In the United States, there were 46,900 jobs for Psychology Professor in 2016.
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 7,100 new jobs for Psychology Professor by 2026.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+There will be an estimated 4,500 positions for Psychology Professor per year.

 undefined